Make the ultimate defensive play

 Biomarker testing

-If you or a loved one has been diagnosed with colorectal cancer, ask about your biomarker status the next time you talk to your doctor.
+If you or a loved one has been diagnosed with colorectal cancer, ask about your biomarker status the next time you talk to your doctor, as this could help inform your treatment options.

-†Being at increased risk includes having a personal or family history of certain types of polyps or colorectal cancer, or a personal history of ulcerative colitis or Crohn’s disease.
+Being at increased risk includes having a personal or family history of certain types of polyps or colorectal cancer, a personal history of radiation to the abdomen (belly) or pelvic area to treat a prior cancer, or ulcerative colitis or Crohn’s disease.

 Get yourself Body Checked and encourage your loved ones to get checked, too